How Do Solar Powered Lights Work – A Guide For Dummies

 Step 3: Photoresistor Detects Darkness

-As we mentioned, the photoresistor on top of the solar panel works as a gate between the battery and LEDs.
+As we mentioned, the photoresistor on top of the solar panel works as a gate between the battery and LEDs which are the same as the LED light

 If there is no light detected (darkness), the sensor will connect the circuit path between the battery and LEDs, allowing the battery to power the LEDs.